m1k1o/neko/README.md

 - Added `MAX_FPS`, where you can specify max WebRTC frame rate.
 When set to `0`, frame rate won't be capped and you can enjoy your real `60fps` experience.
 Originally, it was constant at `25fps`.
 - Invite links.
 You can invite people and they don't need to enter passwords by themselves (and get confused about user accounts that do not exits).
 You can put your password in URL using `?pwd=<your-password>` and it will be automatically used when logging in.
 - Added `/stats?pwd=<admin>` endpoint to get total active connections, host and members.
+- Added `m1k1o/neko:vlc` tag, use VLC to watch local files together (by @mbattista).
+- Added `m1k1o/neko:xfce` tag, as an non video related showcase (by @mbattista).
+- Added ARM-based images, for Raspberry Pi support (by @mbattista).

 ### Bugs
 - Fixed minor gst pipeline bug.